The Last Generation to Learn a Trade

 The most striking development of recent months is not that researchers are projecting large-scale displacement, because researchers have been doing that for a decade.
 The striking development is that the people building the technology are now saying it publicly and with unusual specificity.

-Dario Amodei, the chief executive of Anthropic, the artificial intelligence company behind the Claude language models and one of the most technically sophisticated organizations in the field, told Axios in May 2025 that artificial intelligence could eliminate up to half of all entry-level white-collar jobs within one to five years, and that the resulting disruption could push unemployment in the United States to between 10 and 20 percent (Amodei, 2025).
-He was direct about why he was saying it: “We, as the producers of this technology, have a duty and an obligation to be honest about what is coming.
-I don’t think this is on people’s radar.”
+Dario Amodei, the chief executive of Anthropic, the artificial intelligence company behind the Claude language models and 1 of the most technically sophisticated organizations in the field, told Axios in May 2025 that artificial intelligence could eliminate up to half of all entry-level white-collar jobs within 1 to 5 years, and that the resulting disruption could push unemployment in the United States to between 10 and 20 percent (Amodei, 2025).
+He was direct about why he was saying it: "We, as the producers of this technology, have a duty and an obligation to be honest about what is coming."
 When pressed on timing, he said he would not be surprised to see major effects within a year, and that most government officials and business leaders had either failed to understand the scale of what was approaching or had chosen, for strategic reasons, not to say so publicly.

 Why the Transition Will Be Brutal

 Every historical comparison to previous technological disruptions, the Industrial Revolution, the mechanization of agriculture, the automation of manufacturing, carries a hidden caveat that the optimists consistently underemphasize: those transitions were painful, and they were measured in generations, not years.
 The people who lost their livelihoods when the power loom arrived did not smoothly transition into the new industries that eventually emerged from industrialization.
-Many of them never recovered economically.
-Their children, and their children’s children, navigated the new world that the disruption eventually created.
+Many of them never recovered economically, and their children bore the costs of that failure.
+Their children, and their children's children, navigated the new world that the disruption eventually created.
 The net outcome, measured across decades, was positive.
 The individual experience of the transition was frequently devastating.

 The retirement system in most developed countries was designed for people who worked from their twenties to their mid-sixties and then lived for perhaps a decade more.
-Generation Beta is projected to live, on average, between 90 and 100 years, meaning that a career structure built around forty years of stable employment followed by a decade of retirement makes no biological, financial, or social sense for them (Newsweek, 2025).
-Multiple career phases, periods of retraining, and flexible income sources are not aspirational concepts for Generation Beta.
-They are mathematical necessities.
+Generation Beta is projected to live, on average, between 90 and 100 years, meaning that a career structure built around 40 years of stable employment followed by a decade of retirement makes no biological, financial, or social sense for them (Newsweek, 2025).
+Multiple career phases, periods of retraining, and flexible income sources are not abstract planning scenarios borrowed from futures research, but concrete mathematical necessities imposed by the arithmetic of longer lives and contracting labor markets.
 But the structures that would support that kind of working life, portable benefits, lifelong retraining infrastructure, adaptive educational systems, remain largely unbuilt.

 The gap between the pace of technological change and the pace of institutional adaptation is not a minor administrative problem.
 It is the central human crisis of this transition.